-In addition to clarifications, RFEs and NOIDs often require updated documentation, which may involve significant revisions to the business plan, economic report, offering documents, budgets, schedules, etc. Any changes made in response to an RFE or NOID must be carefully documented in the response cover letter.
+In addition to clarifications, RFEs and NOIDs often require updated documentation, which may involve significant revisions to the business plan, economic report, offering documents, budgets, schedules, and so on.
+Any changes made in response to an RFE or NOID must be carefully documented in the response cover letter.

-Other documents may also need to be gathered, such as permits, receipts, bank records, land deeds, letters of intent, etc. Compiling these additional documents into a comprehensive but easy-to-follow set of exhibits is an important part of the process, and properly citing these exhibits within the cover letter as part of the response to individual issues expressed by USCIS is essential.
+Other documents may also need to be gathered, such as permits, receipts, bank records, land deeds, letters of intent, and so on.
+Compiling these additional documents into a comprehensive but easy-to-follow set of exhibits is an important part of the process, and properly citing these exhibits within the cover letter as part of the response to individual issues expressed by USCIS is essential.

 Submit the Response by the Deadline

-Filing the response by the deadline is absolutely necessary.
+Filing the response by the deadline is crucial.
 USCIS generally gives 87 days to respond to RFEs and 33 days to respond to NOIDs.